C

 cenotaph (noun)

 A monument to someone buried elsewhere, especially one commemorating people who died in a war.
-(OD)
+(NOA)

 Ceylon (country)